tonib/kaichronicles/doc/README-mechanics.md

 ### grandMasterUpgrade
 Allow to upgrade stats at the Grand Master beginning

+### removeSpecialGrandMaster
+Carry only allowed Special Items at the Grand Master beginning.
+Removes Special Items from Action Chart and Kai Monastery

 ### restoreDeliveranceUse (execute once only)
 Magnakai and later: Action Chart button to restore +X EP after Y days will available again